 So how do things add up?
 Is the Fujifilm X100 better than the Olympus E-M10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

-Reasons to prefer the Fujifilm FinePix X100:
+Arguments in favor of the Fujifilm FinePix X100:

 - More heavily discounted: Has been available for much longer (launched in September 2010).

-Advantages of the Olympus OM-D E-M10:
+Reasons to prefer the Olympus OM-D E-M10:

 - More detail: Has more megapixels (15.9 vs 12.2MP), which boosts linear resolution by 12%.